 The Inuit do, however, engage in subsistence hunting, and the flesh of seals and other wildlife still provides a substantial portion of the Inuit's daily calories (though significantly less for younger Inuit than older Inuit).

-Nevertheless, when some Inuit kill seals in order to export their skins to foreign countries, they are not engaging in subsistence hunting.
+Nevertheless, when some Inuit kill seals, especially young seals, in order to export their skins to foreign countries, they are not engaging in subsistence hunting.

 The Inuit lawsuit

 The Inuit Council (Inuit Tapiriit Kanatami) (along with the Norwegian fur company G. C. Rieber and Sons, the Fur Institute of Canada, Nu Tan Furs / Atlantic Marine Products, and others) claim the EU ban on seal product imports violates the Inuits' human rights.

 The EU ban on seal product imports specifically exempts products obtained by Inuit.

 So why does the Inuit council claim that the European Union's ban on imports of seal products, which excludes products from seals killed by Inuit, violates the European Convention on Human Rights (ECHR)?